-Nicole gave up her career to come home and build Alex’s Adventure.
-Over the last 3 years Nicole has travelled the length and breadth of the country visiting schools and delivering her workshop educating and sharing how our choices can impact our lives forever.
-Nicole has visited over 50+ schools, colleges & youth clubs and has delivered this workshop to over 5000+ students nationwide.
-From this life changing experience Alex’s Adventure, the blended learning workshop was born.
-Nicole and her team developed a brand-new programme that aims to not only help the students learn more about substance misuse but also to upskill teacher and empower them to be able to do what Nicole does.
+She has visited over 55+ schools, colleges & youth clubs and has delivered this workshop to over 5500+ students nationwide.
+From this life changing experience Alex’s Adventure was born.
+Nicole and her team developed a brand-new program that aims to not only help the students learn more about substance misuse and about the impacts our choices have on the greater community.

 Alex's sister and the founder of Alex's Adventure and extremely passionate about informative and current drug education for students.
 Nicole has been facilitating drug education workshops for the past two years focusing on New Psychoactive Substances.
 Nicole is currently enrolled at UCC studying Substance Misuse & Addiction Studies and strongly believes in reducing the harms associated with drugs in our communities and was also awarded Humanitarian of the Year 2018 for Munster with JCI Cork.
 Having completed the Social Entrepreneurs Ireland Academy 2018 and Nicole is now enrolled in the UCC Ignite Business Programme 18/19.